ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `apiVersion`: The API Manager API version to use.
 Default value is **1.3**.

-`proxyApicIDField` (optional): The field name used to store the AMPLIFY Central identifier for the front-end proxy in API Manager.
-Default value is **apicId**.
-If you do not intend to change it, comment this property.
-Be aware that the field will not be visible in the API Manager front-end proxy, as it is a specific configuration.
-If you want to see that field or customize it, refer to Add a custom property to APIs in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.

 `auth.username`: An API Manager user the agent will use to connect to the API Manager.
 This user must have either an “API Manager Administrator” or “Organization administrator” role.
 Based on the role of this user, the agent is able to:

 * discover any API from any organization (“API Manager Administrator”)
 * discovery any API from a specific organization (“Organization administrator”)

-For the traceability agent to report correctly the discovered API traffic, it is recommended to use the same user as the one used for discovering APIs.
+For the Traceability Agent to report correctly the discovered API traffic, it is recommended to use the same user as the one used for discovering APIs.

 `auth.password`: The password of the API Manager user in clear text.